-Who will be involved?
+Who is involved?

 - Phase 1: 1 month (Calibration and Orientation);

-- Phase 2: January – March 2017 (Discovery);
+- Phase 2: 2 months (Discovery);

 - Phase 3: 1 month (Build EcoZone Regional Plan);

-- Phase 4: June – July 2017 (Combine National Plan); and
+- Phase 4: 2 months (Combine State and National Plans); and

-How will the program be evaluated?
+How is the program being evaluated?

 How will the program move forward beyond the pilot?